Getting Started with React Virtuoso

 package are distributed under a commercial license.
 See pricing for more details.

 The Virtuoso components automatically handle items with variable heights.
 You don't have to hard-code or manually measure item sizes.
-Furthermore, the components monitor any changes in the item's sizes (for example, due to content load) and re-adjust the scroll area size.
-The component container size itself is also monitored, so that the list reacts to browser resizing or sibling elements changing its layout.
+The components observe changes of the items' sizes (for example, due to content load) and automatically readjust the scroll area size.
+The component container size itself is observed and list readjusts its display automatically when the browser or its parent container changes sizes.
+You can safely use the Virtuoso components in responsive flexbox layouts.

-A common use case that's covered by the components' API is the bi-directional endless scrolling or the press to load UI patterns.
-The components can be configured to start from an initial location, thus skipping the initial rendering (and the potential need of data loading) of the topmost list items.
+A common use case covered by the components' API is the bi-directional endless scrolling and the press to load more UI patterns.
+The components can be configured to start from an initial location, thus skipping the initial rendering (and the potential need of data loading) of earlier items.
 The components expose startReached

 and endReached